wojtekmach/cmark_native/README.md

 When building `cmark_native` package, we simply pick the correct Mix target: <https://github.com/wojtekmach/cmark_native/blob/main/mix.exs#L1>.

-If we start publishing this to Hex, we'd change path dependencies to Hex dependencies and the project directory structure would become flatter:
+If we start publishing this to Hex we'd probably keep the monorepo:

     ./
       cmark_native/